decretist/Dissertation/Chapter3/chapter3.markdown

 career Gratian may have had, so the dates do not preclude his having been a student of Gratian.[11]
-The basis for the claim that Omnibonus was Gratian's student is an entry for the year 1130 in the chronicle of Norman monk Robert of Torigni (†1186):
+The basis for the claim that Omnibonus was Gratian's student is an entry for the year 1130 in the chronicle of the Norman monk Robert of Torigni (†1186):

 > *Gratianus episcopus Clusinus coadunavit decreta valde utilia ex
 > decretis, canonibus, doctoribus, legibus Romanis, sufficientia ad